Ruslan-Pipan/LeetCodeAlgorithm/README.md

 # LeetCodeAlgorithms
-Here answers on algorithms from Leetcode.
+Here answers on algorithms from Leetcode.😊
+Easy: